Skip to main content

 A: Methods to improve generalization:

-• Regularization: Appropriate weight decay and dropout
+• Regularization: Appropriate weight decay and dropout.

-• 2024-01: Initial version release
+• 2024-01: Initial version released.

-• 2024-02: Added multi-camera support
+• 2024-02: Added multi-camera support.

-• 2024-03: Optimized training efficiency and inference speed
+• 2024-03: Optimized training efficiency and inference speed.

-• 2024-04: Added model compression and deployment optimization
+• 2024-04: Added model compression and deployment optimization.